How Does Cremation Work? The Complete Step-by-Step Process Explained

 The Funeral Home and/or crematory receiving the deceased

 When the funeral home or crematory receives the deceased into their care, they will require the family to complete a Personal Details Form.
-This provides the funeral director with all the vital statistics he or she requires to begin the process of applying for the death certificate and enables the funeral home to provide shelter for the deceased with all the correct ID information.
+This provides the funeral director with the vital statistics required to begin the death certificate application and enables the funeral home to provide shelter for the deceased with the correct ID information.

-How the deceased identity is verified throughout the cremation process
+How the deceased’s identity is verified throughout the cremation process

 Cremation & ID verification

 All funeral homes and crematories adhere to strict guidelines and rules.
-This especially pertains to ensuring the verification of ID throughout the process.
+This especially pertains to ensuring ID verification throughout the process.

 Most funeral facilities use a project management system to track their cases and their current stage in the process.
 In some facilities, this may be as simple as a whiteboard and a case file system.